-- The Director of Studies will set the submission deadlines for the Postgraduate projects at the start of each academic year and publicise these in a project guide distributed to all supervisors and students. - Staff will return a project draft feedback form within one semester week of the submission of the draft project report.
-(The deadline for draft submission will be clearly indicated in the Student Project Guide.) - Provisional marks for Projects will be released within six semester weeks of submission.
+- The Director of Studies will set the submission deadlines for the Postgraduate projects at the start of each academic year and publicise these in a project guide distributed to all supervisors and students.

+- Students will submit the final project report according to the guidelines provided before 13.00 on the day of the deadline.